 Beachmint is an eCommerce company with six fashion and lifestyle brands.
 Each brand features a subscription shopping model, with personalized product recommendations.

 My responsibilities included UX design, research, visual design, and interactive prototyping.
-I worked alongside a Product Manager and developers.
+I worked alongside a Lead Product Designer, Product Manager, and developers.

 Data was indicating that our retention rates were decreasing and as a result, our revenue was suffering.
 Customers were either skipping the month or would cancel their subscription altogether.